prowler-cloud/prowler/README.md

     arn:aws:iam::aws:policy/SecurityAudit
     ```

     > Additional permissions needed: to make sure Prowler can scan all services included in the group *Extras*, make sure you attach also the custom policy [prowler-additions-policy.json](https://github.com/toniblyx/prowler/blob/master/iam/prowler-additions-policy.json) to the role you are using.
+If you want Prowler to send findings to [AWS Security Hub](https://aws.amazon.com/security-hub), make sure you also attach the custom policy [prowler-security-hub.json](https://github.com/toniblyx/prowler/blob/master/iam/prowler-security-hub.json).

 ## Usage